 When Apple rolls out a major OS X update, it doesn’t skimp on features, and Mac OS X 10.5 is no exception.
 When Leopard makes its debut this Friday, the latest version of OS X will sport some 300 new features and enhancements, with Apple offering a

-of each and every one.
+descriptive list of each and every one.

 Of course, with great detail comes great confusion.
 Sure, you’re familiar with Leopard’s marquee features, but what about the nitty-gritty details in new additions like Time Machine or revamped favorites like iChat and Spotlight?
 And what about hidden features Apple has only addressed in passing.